Google Voice in Gmail, Call Transferring and Ring GroupsJune 11, 2020

-There’s been lots of updates to G Suite over recent months, and Google Voice has been highlighted as the next area for improvement.
+There’s been lots of updates to Google Workspace (formerly G Suite) over recent months, and Google Voice has been highlighted as the next area for improvement.
 We’re super excited to see that Google is stepping up its offering, with updates like Call Transferring, Ring Groups and an updated sidebar presenting Google Voice as a far more enterprise-ready communications tool.
 Damson Cloud’s very-own Fintan Murphy takes us through these new features, sharing some top tips along the way.
 Thank us later!

 Google Voice: Now Available in Gmail’s Sidebar